contoweb/laravel-pdflib/README.md

 }
 ```

 Now, your first page is using the page 1 from `template.pdf`.
+As you can see, you don't need to define a page size since it's using the template's size.
 Don't forget to configure your templates location in the configuration file.

 ##### Preview and print PDF
-If you're aware of (professional) print-ready PDFs, you know that your print PDF isn't the same as the user finally sees.
+If you're aware of (professional) print-ready PDFs, you may know that your print PDF isn't the same as the user finally sees.

 ![pdf-bleed](https://user-images.githubusercontent.com/13394801/65696401-6e6fdc00-e079-11e9-96fa-86e9d40d6aa1.jpg)

 There is a bleed box, crop marks and so on.
 For this case, you can use `WithPreview` combined with the `FromTemplate` concern.
-While your original template includes all the boxes and marks, your preview PDF just
+While your original template includes all the boxes and marks, your preview PDF is a preview of the final document.

 This requires you to add a `previewTemplate()` and `offset()` method.